CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 # How To Update Firmware

-Herelink can be updated on PC,Mac and Linux as per the below process.
+Herelink can be updated on PC, Mac and Linux as per the below process.
 Newer firmware versions allow you to update the Herelink remote via wifi from with-in the settings app, this is only available if you have the Solex TX app installed.

-The Air end is updated via the same process as the remote via PC,Mac and Linux only.
+The Air end is updated via the same process as the remote via PC, Mac and Linux only.

-## PC,Mac and Linux Update
+## PC, Mac and Linux Update

 ### Android Tools